WouterDls/correction_term/README.md

 ## How to cite
 The method:

-Deleersnyder, W., Dudal, D., & Hermans, T. (2023).
-Multidimensional surrogate modelling for Airborne TDEM data. arXiv preprint (https://arxiv.org/abs/2311.13998)
+Deleersnyder, W., Dudal, D., & Hermans, T. (2024).
+A multidimensional AI-trained correction to the 1D approximate model for Airborne TDEM sensing.
+Computers & Geosciences, 188, 105602.